wenceorg/comp4187/site/content/lectures/mpi/_index.md

 The core difficulty in writing message-passing programs is the conceptual model.
 This is a very different model to that required for sequential programs.
 Becoming comfortable with this model is key to understanding MPI programs.
-A key idea, which is different from the examples we've seen with OpenMP, is that there is much more focus on the _decomposition of the data and work_.
+A key idea, is that there is much more focus on the _decomposition of the data and work_.
 That is, we must think about how we divide the data (and hence work) in our parallel program.
 I will endeavour to emphasise this through the examples and exposition when we encounter MPI functions.

-Although at first MPI parallelism seems more complicated than OpenMP (we can't just annotate a few loops with a `#pragma`), it is, in my experience, a much more _powerful_ programming model, and better suited to the implementation of reusable software.
+Although at first MPI parallelism seems complicated, it is, in my experience, a really well-designed programming model, and well-suited suited to the implementation of reusable software.

 ## Single program, multiple data (SPMD)